ubuntu-mate/ubuntu-mate-welcome-launcher/README.md

 # ubuntu-mate-welcome-launcher

-A Launcher for the Ubuntu MATE Welcome snap.
+A Launcher for Ubuntu MATE Welcome.